A New Level of Precision with the Most advanced Leo II MAKO Robotic Total Hip Replacement platform now at your doorsteps……at No Extra Costs ……

 At Anup Institute, Leo II Robotic Joint Replacement care unit we strive to give the best to our patients and Fingerprints lasts forever in the lives we touch!
 We also endeavour to provide world class care within the reach of every individual/patients!

 With This in our minds we are Offering Robotic Total Joint Replacements at No Extra cost.
 In fact, the prices are far less than offered than most of the Hospitals not only in India but around the world.

 Thus, providing World’s Best Platform, Best available implant with Robotic Precision at no extra cost …

 ROBOTIC GUIDED TOTAL HIP REPLACEMENT….Is is a scifi or Real …

-The Question is How do we minimise all this that a Total Hip replacement lasts forever….
+The Question is How do we minimize all this that a Total Hip replacement lasts forever….

 Today, every human endeavour that involves a device has used modern technology of computers and robotic platform to minimize the human errors.
 A computer can provide quantitative knowledge which changes qualitative judgment decisions to accurate and precise ones.
 This Leo II Mako – the smart Robotic platform eliminates all this and is the solution we surgeons can use to solve our intraoperative dilemmas.